Lionel Tennyson, 3rd Baron Tennyson: Pre-war cricket and Test debut

+Hampshire and England captaincies

 Tennyson played nine Test matches for England, five of them on the tour of South Africa under Johnny Douglas in 1913/14.
 In 1921, England having lost six Test matches in succession to the Australians under Warwick Armstrong, Tennyson was recalled to the side for the second Test at Lord's, and though the game was again lost, he scored an undefeated 74 in the second innings against Jack Gregory and Ted McDonald at their fastest.
 That innings led him to be appointed captain for the three remaining matches of the series, succeeding Douglas.
 The next game was lost; the final two matches were left drawn.
 At Headingley in the first of these three games as captain, Tennyson split his hand while fielding in the Australians' first innings but, patched up with what Wisden called a "basket guard", he made 63 and 36.
 He led several non-Test match tours overseas, to India, South Africa and the West Indies.

 Tennyson was captain of Hampshire from 1919 to 1932.
 He was in charge of the side in the remarkable match against Warwickshire in 1922, when Hampshire were bowled out for 15 runs in their first innings and, having been forced to follow on, then scored 521 in the second innings and won the match by 155 runs.

 In 1933 he published his autobiography, From Verse to Worse.
 Returning from his second war-wound to the Western Front he records: "I have never liked 'travelling light', and so, though the amount of kit I arrived with may, in fact, have aroused a certain amount of astonishment, I was quickly forgiven by my commanding officer as well as by everyone else, when they found out that it included, amongst other things, a case of champagne."
 He published a second volume of memoirs, Sticky Wickets, in 1950.

-He was appointed Honorary Colonel of 51st (London) Heavy Anti-Aircraft Regiment, Royal Artillery (a Territorial Army unit based in Chelsea, London) on 9 August 1931 and held the position until 1947.
+Family and personal life

+He succeeded his father, Hallam Tennyson, 2nd Baron Tennyson, to the title in 1928, having been known before that as Hon.
+Lionel Tennyson.
+He married Hon.
+Clare Tennant in 1918.
+They had three sons before they divorced in 1928: